Sia Ditches Her Disguise to Perform at Kanye West's Sunday Service

 "There’s so many videos from today’s Sunday service I want to share with you guys," Kim shared on Instagram and Twitter.
 "The rain forced us inside but it was magical.
 No mics, no band, no speakers but it was perfect.
 Not a dry eye in the room today."

-In addition to posting Sia's performance on her Instagram Story, Kim also posted several other videos from the service, including her and Kanye's 5-year-old daughter, North West, dancing along to the music while on someone's shoulders.
+In addition to posting Sia's performance on her Instagram Story, Kim also posted several other videos from the service, including one of her and Kanye's 5-year-old daughter, North, dancing along to the music while on someone's shoulders.

 The 38-year-old reality star recently opened up about her husband's Sunday service to ELLE magazine.
 "It’s honestly more like a healing experience for my husband.
 It’s just music; there’s no sermon," Kim said.
 "It’s definitely something he believes in -- Jesus -- and there’s a Christian vibe.
 But there’s no preaching.
 It’s just a very spiritual Christian experience."